narottamaswal/narottamaswal/README.md

 # <h2 align="left">About Me:</h2>

 #### Hi, I'm Narottam Aswal, 21 y/o student, an aspiring full stack web developer and a freelancer from Mumbai, India.
-Currently working as SDE Intern at PaynNearby, Mumbai.
+Currently working as SDE Intern at PayNearby, Mumbai.
 #### My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 - 🤠 My Portfolio - https://narottamaswal.herokuapp.com/